pulumi/pulumi-hugo/themes/default/content/learn/glossary/nosql.md

 ## Definition

-A type of database that does not store its data in tables.
+A type of database that organizes data into some data structure other than the two-dimensional tables seen in relational databases.
 Also called non-relational databases, NoSQL databases can be document-based (like MongoDB), column-based (like Apache Cassandra), graph-based (like Neo4j), or key-value (like DynamoDB).
 Other flavors of NoSQL databases do exist, including hybrids, but these are the most commonly-used.

 | Database Type 	| Use Cases                                                      	| Cloud Examples                  	| Self-hosted Examples 	|
 |---------------	|----------------------------------------------------------------	|---------------------------------	|----------------------	|